Aleksandr Bedrin - Fotolia

 Vendors of talent management software have touted the advantages of integrating functions like recruiting and learning management more seamlessly to create a whole that's greater than the sum of its parts.
 These vendors are doing the same with machine learning by spreading it to every corner of talent management and directing AI algorithms on the software's underlying data stores.

 Cornerstone OnDemand is a good example.
 Its main AI and HR analytics product is Cornerstone Insights, what CTO Mark Goldin called "machine learning in a box."
-But the technology is also embedded in its recruiting tool and learning platform and is moving into career development, succession planning and performance management.
+But the technology is also embedded in its recruiting tool and learning platform and is moving into career development, succession and performance management.
 "You can look at all of that holistically and then try and make predictions about, on the one hand, who's going to be our next CEO -- who's going to be our next star -- and on the other hand, [decide] how do I best guide people through the career paths that are available to them," Goldin explained.

 Lisa Christensendirector of talent acquisition, Expedia

 The dispassionate analysis that AI brought to Expedia's recruiting practices can also be applied to performance management, which Holger Mueller, vice president and principal analyst at Constellation Research, considers talent management's core function -- and the part that's most broken.
 "We don't like to have unpleasant conversations; we don't like to criticize people; we don't like to get rated; we don't like to rate people," Mueller said.

 "The way things are going is where machine learning becomes quasi-invisible and just gives you guidance and recommendations all along the way," said Yvonne Baur, head of predictive analytics and machine learning at SAP SuccessFactors, another vendor that has been incorporating AI in HR products and, like Textio, addresses gender bias.